s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 <div style='margin-top:28px'></div>

 &emsp;***Behavior.*** Gorax live in mountainous areas and rarely show themselves.
-Although they mostly behave like savage animals, they display a capacity to use objects as crude tools—for example, using an uprooted tree as a blunt weapon.
+Although they mostly behave like savage animals, they display a capacity to use objects as crude toolsâ€”for example, using an uprooted tree as a blunt weapon.
 Moreover, some wear crude pieces of clothing, like a sash made of furs and skulls, or a belted loincloth.

 <br><br><br><br>